Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Multiple surgeries

-In addition to the feeding tube being installed and a surgery to have her salivary glands removed, Gypsy underwent several other surgeries, according to Dean.
+In addition to the feeding tube being inserted and a surgery to have her salivary glands removed, Gypsy underwent several other surgeries, according to Dean.
 Although she said she couldn’t specify what the surgeries were, she said there were “quite a few surgical procedures where Gypsy had to undergo anesthesia.”

 Shaved Head